what makes us different

 What differentiates DTS from other college access and success programs is the year-round holistic support and resources that students receive from their mentors and peers beginning the end of 8th grade through college graduation to career placement for students who commit to the program.
-When the wellness of the whole child is considered and supported, including his background, culture and personal circumstances and experiences, we are able to achieve 100% high school graduation, 100% college matriculation, and 100% college graduation.
+When the wellness of the whole child is considered and supported, including his background, culture and personal circumstances, and experiences, we are able to achieve 100% high school graduation, 100% college matriculation, and 100% college graduation.

-Our program is based on 5 interconnected touchpoints that build upon one another:
+Our program is based on five interwoven touchpoints that build upon one another.

 1. Health and Wellness

 A strong foundation of personal physical and mental health is vital to maintain academic achievement levels and hone the executive functioning skills necessary to succeed in college and in life.
-Implemented and overseen by our full-time Health and Wellness Director, DTS Health and Wellness education and practice begins the summer before ninth grade in the areas of fitness, stillness, nutrition, self-care, hygiene, body awareness, sex education, psychological exploration, and mental wellbeing.
+Implemented and overseen by our Health and Wellness Director, our Wellness education and practice begins the summer before ninth grade in the areas of fitness, stillness, nutrition, self-care, hygiene, body awareness, sex education, psychological exploration, and mental wellbeing.
 We consistently address stress, anxiety, family trauma and other threats to life success.
 And because the students form a relationship with the Director in the classroom setting first, she is able to provide meaningful, individual mental health counseling are immediately seen by a local practitioner who has been working with us for years or by one of the mental health clinics we partner with.

 2. Academic Achievement

 Our rigorous academic curriculum begins the summer before ninth grade during our Bridge to High School program.
 We remediate academic deficits and then continue to meet students at their respective academic levels throughout the next four years.
 We emphasize literacy and mathematics, and we focus heavily on cultivating strong study skills.
 Metacognition, time management, organization, test anxiety, study environment, note-taking, test preparation, active reading, and lifestyle improvement are addressed on a regular basis.